codurance/site/src/_posts/2018-11-29-the-functional-style-part-8.md

 Just as we saw in the stack example, cons-ing an element onto a list does not alter the list for any other part of the program that is still using it.

-### B-Trees.
+### Binary trees.

 That’s all fine, but what about if we want to insert a value in a list, or append it to the end?
 In this case duplication is necessary; we will have to duplicate all the elements up to the point in the list where the new element is to be inserted.
-In the worst case, where we want to append an element to the end, we will be forced to duplicate the entire list.
-So another approach is to use a binary tree instead of a linked list.
-This is an ordered data structure in which every element has zero, one or two pointers to other elements in the structure: one of them points to an element whose value is considered ‘less’ than the current element, and the other points to an element whose value is considered ‘greater,’ by whatever comparison is appropriate for the type of data held in the tree:
+In the worst case - appending an element to the end - we will be forced to duplicate the entire list.

+Another approach is to use a binary tree instead of a linked list.
+This is an ordered data structure in which every element has zero, one or two pointers to other elements in the structure: one points to an element whose value is considered lower than the current element, and the other points to an element whose value is considered greater, by whatever comparison is appropriate for the type of data held in the tree:

 <p style="margin: 2em 0em 2em 17em">
     <img style="max-width: 75%" src="{{site.baseurl}}/assets/custom/img/blog/the-functional-style/b_tree_1.png" title="A B-Tree" alt="A B-Tree holds data in an ordered structure">
 </p>

+A binary tree can be searched considerably more efficiently than a linked list, but it needs to be balanced for optimum performance.
+To be optimal, the top element of the tree must be the median of all the values in the tree, and the same must be true for the top elements of all the sub-trees as well.
+In the worst case, when a binary tree becomes completely skewed down either side, it becomes indistinguishable from a linked list.

-This structure _t_ holds a tree of elements that are ordered alphabetically: A, B, C, D, F, G, H. Notice that E is missing.
+The structure _t_ above holds a tree of elements that are ordered alphabetically: A, B, C, D, F, G, H. Notice that E is missing.
 Following the arrows down, elements to the left have lower value than elements to the right, so you can easily traverse the tree to find a value by comparing the value with each element in turn and following the tree down+left or down+right accordingly.
-Such data structures are therefore good for searching, and they are commonly used for indexing database tables.
+Such data structures are therefore good for searching, and a generalised variant called a [B-tree](https://en.wikipedia.org/wiki/B-tree) is commonly used for indexing database tables.

 Now let us imagine that we want to insert the missing value E into this tree, which might look in code like this:

 ```
 t' = t.insert(E)